PartooFR/jobs/back_end/One/mamba/README.md

 * cards and lists refer to cards and lists found on trello
 * myboard is meant to show specific boards of a given user.

-For detailled information, refer to views.py.
+For detailled information, please refer to views.py.

 ## Improvement